drywet/llm-playground/docs/notes.md

 #### Metrics

-categorical_crossentropy input is one-hot vector sparse_categorical_crossentropy input is just an index of a category
+categorical_crossentropy y_true is one-hot vector or maybe a softmax vector sparse_categorical_crossentropy y_true is just an index of a category y_pred softmax vector, unless from_logits is set

 #### SGD, batch_size